mriffle/nf-skyline-dia-ms/docs/source/set_up_aws.rst

 -----------------
 AWS uses public-key cryptography to secure the login information for your instance.
 A Linux instance, such as an AWS Batch compute environment container instance, has no password to use for SSH access.
 You use a key pair to log in to your instance securely.
 You specify the name of the key pair when you create your compute environment, then provide the private key when you log in using SSH

-To create the key pair, follow the instructions `here <https://docs.aws.amazon.com/batch/latest/userguide/get-set-up-for-aws-batch.html#create-a-key-pair>`_.
+To create the key pair, follow the instructions at https://docs.aws.amazon.com/batch/latest/userguide/get-set-up-for-aws-batch.html#create-a-key-pair.

 Create a VPC
 ------------
 With Amazon Virtual Private Cloud (Amazon VPC), you can launch AWS resources into a virtual network that you've defined.

 If you have an existing VPC, you can use that and skip to the next step.
-Otherwise, follow the instructions `here <https://docs.aws.amazon.com/batch/latest/userguide/get-set-up-for-aws-batch.html#create-a-vpc>`_ to create a VPC.
+Otherwise, follow the instructions at https://docs.aws.amazon.com/batch/latest/userguide/get-set-up-for-aws-batch.html#create-a-vpc to create a VPC.